Ok, so here’s the deal. I’m ALLLLLL about traditional American Thanksgiving.

 From sweet potato to corn to green bean, I love all the casseroles.
 Cornbread, turkey, cranberry sauce, stuffing, I love all of it!

 My family on the other hand?
 Not so much.
 When you grow up in a Cuban family, they ain’t about that cornbread life.
 Casserole?
+What’s that?
 No rice!?
 Wait, no Cuban bread!?
 Turkey!?
 But, turkey is too dry.
-Let’s put a TON of bacon strips on it and fry it.
-Ahhhhh.
+Here’s an idea, let’s put a TON of bacon strips on it and fry it.

 I hope you make this and you absolutely LOVE it!

 - 1/2 large onion diced

 - 1/3 cup green olives sliced

 - 1/3 cup almonds sliced